 I have also just added a healing migraine soup purée that is suitable for breakfast.

-Another thing to consider is if you have digestion problems that may also be contributing to your migraine headaches.
+that may also be contributing to your migraine headaches.
 You might get a headache after eating, for example.
+I've written about that here - Get A Headache After Eating?
+It Could Be Histamine Intolerance.

 I have been researching this for years now and it is definitely a factor for me.
-Low stomach acid can be a common problem for us as we age, never mind the migraines.
+Low stomach acid can be a common problem for migraine sufferers, and it decreases as we age.
+You can:

 You also might like to consider the total toxic load, along with migraine food triggers, in order to treat your migraines effectively.